MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-proxy.md

 1. **Monitor and assess**: In Cloud App Security, use the [Activity Log](activity-filters.md) to monitor and characterize app use in your environment, and understand their risks.
 You can narrow the scope of activities listed by using [search, filters, and queries](activity-filters-queries.md) to quickly identify risky activities.

-### Phase 2: Protect your data when it’s Infiltrated
+### Phase 2: Protect your data when it’s infiltrated
 <!--Protect your data when it’s exfiltrated to unmanaged devices or by guest users-->

 A primary concern for many organizations is how to prevent data exfiltration before it happens.
 Two of the biggest risks are unmanaged devices (that may not be protected with a pin or may contain malicious apps) and guest users where your IT department has little visibility and control.